-- Right to a forbearance for individuals.
+• Right to a forbearance for individuals.
 The CESA provides borrowers the right to a forbearance of 180 days on federally-backed mortgage loans, with one 180-day extension period.
-In order to qualify for a forbearance, the borrower must submit a request to their loan servicer and affirm - Id. § 4113(a); see also 14 U.S.C. § 241. - H.R.
+103 In order to qualify for a forbearance, the borrower must submit a request to their loan servicer and affirm

+'''

+Id. § 4113(a); see also 14 U.S.C. § 241.

+'''

+96 H.R.
 748, § 4113.
-These certifications will be audited by the Inspector General of the Department of the Treasury. - Id.
-The Secretary is authorized to set requirements for audits and claw backs of financial assistance if the air carriers or contractors fail to honor assurances. - Id. § 4114(b).
-This authority will expire on March 1, 2022. - Id. § 4114(a). - Id. § 4116(a). - Id. § 4117. - Id. § 4115; see also 45 U.S.C.
-151. This provision shall remain in effect until September 30, 2020. - H.R.
+These certifications will be audited by the Inspector General of the Department of the Treasury.

+97 Id.
+The Secretary is authorized to set requirements for audits and claw backs of financial assistance if the air carriers or contractors fail to honor assurances.

+98 Id. § 4114(b).
+This authority will expire on March 1, 2022.

+102 Id. § 4115; see also 45 U.S.C.
+151. This provision shall remain in effect until September 30, 2020.

+103 H.R.
 748, § 4022(b)(1).

 that they are experiencing a financial hardship due to COVD-19.
-If the borrower qualifies, their mortgage loan servicer must grant their request.
+104 If the borrower qualifies, their mortgage loan servicer must grant their request.
+105

-- Qualifying loans: To qualify for forbearance under the Act, a loan must be secured by a first or subordinate lien on residential real property designed principally for occupation by one to four families and must satisfy one of the following: - insured by the Federal Housing Administration; - $\circ$ insured under section 255 of the National Housing Act; - guaranteed under section 184 or 184A of the Housing and Community Development Act of 1992; - guaranteed or insured by the Department of Veterans Affairs or the Department of Agriculture; - o made by the Department of Agriculture; or - purchased or securitized by the Federal Home Loan Mortgage Corporation or the Federal National Mortgage Association. - No additional fees or interest: The Act requires that mortgage loan servicers provide such forbearances without any additional payment, interest, penalty or requirement of information beyond the borrower's affirmation of financial hardship.
-During the forbearance period and any subsequent extension periods, no interest, penalties or fees may accrue beyond those which would accrue normally, as if all payments were made fully and on time. - Moratorium on foreclosures: Under the CESA, a servicer may not initiate any judicial or nonjudicial foreclosure process or execute a foreclosure-related eviction or foreclosure sale for at least the 60 day period beginning on March 18, 2020. - Right to a forbearance for multifamily borrowers: The CESA provides multifamily borrowers with federally-back loans covering properties principally designed for occupation by five or more families that were current on their payments as of February 1, 2020 the right to a forbearance of 30 days, with up to two additional 30 day extensions.
-Such a borrower must affirm that they are
+- Qualifying loans: To qualify for forbearance under the Act, a loan must be secured by a first or subordinate lien on residential real property designed principally for occupation by one to four families and must satisfy one of the following: 106 - insured by the Federal Housing Administration; - o insured under section 255 of the National Housing Act; - guaranteed under section 184 or 184A of the Housing and Community Development Act of 1992; - guaranteed or insured by the Department of Veterans Affairs or the Department of Agriculture; - o made by the Department of Agriculture; or - purchased or securitized by the Federal Home Loan Mortgage Corporation or the Federal National Mortgage Association. - No additional fees or interest: The Act requires that mortgage loan servicers provide such forbearances without any additional payment, interest, penalty or requirement of information beyond the borrower's affirmation of financial hardship.
+107 During the forbearance period and any subsequent extension periods, no interest, penalties or fees may accrue beyond those which would accrue normally, as if all payments were made fully and on time.
+108 - Moratorium on foreclosures: Under the CESA, a servicer may not initiate any judicial or non-judicial foreclosure process or execute a foreclosure-related eviction or foreclosure sale for at least the 60 day period beginning on March 18, 2020.
+109 - Right to a forbearance for multifamily borrowers: The CESA provides multifamily borrowers with federally-back loans covering properties principally designed for occupation by five or more families that were current on their payments as of February 1, 2020 the right to a forbearance of 30 days, with up to two additional 30 day extensions.
+Such a borrower must affirm that they are experiencing a financial hardship due to COVID-19.111 The servicer must then document the affirmation and provide the forbearance as requested.112